pbarnard1/java_nov_dec_2022/lectures/Week5TuesdayOutline.md

 - Relationships (one-to-one, one-to-many, many-to-many)
 - Dropping and recreating a schema
 - Create a Hall
-- Read all Halls
+- Read all Halls (didn't get to in lecture)
-- Show all the Halls in one University
+- Show all the Halls in one University (didn't get to in lecture)
-- Update a Hall
+- Update a Hall (didn't get to in lecture)
-- Delete a Hall
+- Delete a Hall (didn't get to in lecture)